 8 Deadly Wastes

 Front and center in creating efficiencies.
 Before you design the layout of your facility, I encourage you to analyze the flow of the different product lines.
-Look at them and evaluate if you are creating waste or minimizing it.
-Consider travel distances, co-located equipment such as shared resources, the sequence of your processes, dock doors, building entrances and monuments, large or immovable structures within your building.
+Evaluate whether you are creating waste or minimizing it.
+Consider travel distances; co-located equipment, such as shared resources; the sequence of your processes; dock doors; building entrances; and monuments, large or immovable structures within your building.

 Value Stream Mapping

-As mentioned before, the opportunity to improve your business during these initiatives is ripe for the taking.
-Use value stream mapping to expose all the non-value-added activities in your business.
-For those businesses that are laid out by common equipment/departments, or run their product/services in batches: Consider changing to value streams and implementing the concept of one piece flow, balanced to your demand.
+As mentioned before, the opportunity to improve your business during transition is ripe for the taking.
+Use value stream mapping to expose all of the non-value-added activities in your business.
+For those businesses that are laid out by common equipment/departments, or who run their product/services in batches: Consider changing to value streams and implementing the concept of one-piece flow, balanced to your demand.

-The concept of workforce flexibility, while simple is very powerful.
-During your relocation/consolidation there is a risk that a portion of your workforce may decide not to join you at the new facility; before, during or after the change and sometimes with short notice.
-This could bring significant consequences to your business.
-Before executing, evaluate the effects the changes will have on your employees: geographically, and on their roles going forward.
-Identify where you have single points of failure and create a plan to reduce the risk and recover in case of a significant loss.
+The concept of workforce flexibility, while simple, is very powerful.
+During your relocation/consolidation there is a risk that a portion of your workforce may decide not to join you at the new facility.
+This may happen before, during or after the change and sometimes with short notice.
+This could result in significant consequences to your business.
+Before executing, evaluate the effects the changes will have on your employees, geographically, and on their roles going forward.
+Identify where there are single points of failure, and create a plan to reduce the risk and recovery in case of a significant loss.

 Read more related Blogs…

 This post is a follow up to last week’s post: 5 Steps to ramp up a manufacturing operation.
 Here are the rest of our recommendations: 4.
 Protocols/Contingencies – When you analyze the risks to your operation, make sure you also develop the appropriate protocols and...